Agrabski/C-equals-1/README.md

 ﻿# C -=- 1

- A language designed to fully support compile-time meta programming without creating a "shadow language"
+A language designed to fully support compile-time meta programming without creating a "shadow language".
+The programmer has access to the semantic model of their program and almost all code is compile-time executable (see the documentation for detailed explanation).

+The documentation is available [here](Docs/Documentation.md).